GothenburgBitFactory/holidata.net/content/news/2025-01-23-locale-updated.md

 layout: "news_item"
 ---

-The locale for the Germany (`de-DE`) has been updated to include new holiday data.
+The locale for Germany (`de-DE`) has been updated to include new holiday data.
 <!--more-->
 Region Thuringia got two missing holidays.